-Broadly, my research focuses on the relationships between environmental change, rural livelihoods, and human health and well-being.
-For example, I investigate the links between climate change, health, and education; the socioeconomic impacts of dam building on displaced communities; and the social and environmental drivers of migration.
-Read more about some of my projects below:
+Broadly, my research focuses on the relationships between environmental change, health, and well-being.
+Read more about some of my recent projects below:

-ENVIRONMENTAL CHANGE & EDUCATIONAL INVESTMENTS IN THE GLOBAL TROPICS
+CLIMATE CHANGE AND EDUCATION IN THE GLOBAL TROPICS